johnnyw-aws/aws-iot-twinmaker-samples/src/workspaces/cookiefactoryv2/CookieFactoryDemo/COGNITO_SAMPLE_SETUP_CONSOLE.md

 }
 ```

-## Confirming the Amazon Cognito user
+## Administratively set the Amazon Cognito user password

-After setting up the above, you can use the following CLI command to administratively set the password for your user. **Note the email address and password for when you configure the web application.** Be sure the password meets the default Cognito password requirements (Lowercase letter, Uppercase letter, Number, Symbol, Length >= 8)
+After setting up the above, the Cognito user will be created but not usable until its password is set.
+You can use the following CLI command to administratively set the password for your user. **Note the email address and password for when you configure the web application.** Be sure the password meets the default Cognito password requirements (Lowercase letter, Uppercase letter, Number, Symbol, Length >= 8)

 ```
 aws cognito-idp admin-set-user-password --user-pool-id "[YOUR_USER_POOL_ID]" --username "[USERNAME]" --password "[PASSWORD]" --permanent